Connect For Life Program

 What is Therapeutic Photography and PhotoVoice?

 Therapeutic Photography is a structured, guided, evidence based approach that uses photography as a creative tool, allowing participants to create images aimed at exploration with specific, clearly defined outcomes.
-Folkal’s programs are unique in that they combine therapeutic photography, PhotoVoice methods and visual literacy.
+Folkal’s programs are unique in that they combine therapeutic photography, PhotoVoice methods and visual literacy in a health promotion and social work framework.
 This allows us to work on the individual level, as well as more broadly on community and systems levels, harnessing the power of lived experience.
 No previous experience in photography or the arts is needed.
 No high end equipment is needed, a smart phone or simple camera that you are familiar with will work fine.

 Often to express and process difficult topics, the use of metaphor and representation through imagery can be very powerful.